zaps166/QMPlay2/README.md

 Go to "Options->Modules settings" and click "Extensions" on the list.
 Find "LastFM" group box, select "Scrobble", type your login and password and then press "Apply".

-###Key bindings

-Currently QMPlay2 doesn't have graphical interface for key bindings.
-You can do it in configuration file.
-Run QMPlay2 first time, then close it.
-Edit the configuration file:
-- Windows: `%APPDATA%\QMPlay2\QMPlay2.ini`
-- Linux/BSD/OSX: `~/.qmplay2/QMPlay2.ini`

-Edit "[KeyBindings]" section.

 ##Instalation from sources

 ###CMake requirements